Why Smart Businesses Happily Spend Money on Marketing

 Here’s a book you need to read if you’re in business, are in a career, or are in a relationship.
 The Dip, by Seth Godin, styles itself as the little book that teaches you when to quit (and when to stick).
 Here are the main takeaways.
 If something is worth doing, it’s worth being the…

-On your existing customers, turning browsers into buyers, and real estate ‘heart and soul’
+On your existing customers and real estate ‘heart and soul’

 Here are a couple of great posts by other bloggers over the past few days.
 All are worth reading and all have relevance to anyone using printed newsletters as a marketing tool.
 Becky Carroll wonders why so many companies give their best offers to new customers only while neglecting their existing ones.
 She gives some…